If you’re looking for alternative Venice – a way to escape the crowds and make the most of this over-visited city, read on…

 If only Venice could triple the size of the bridge opposite the famous Bridge of Sighs, the congestion along the waterfront in Venice would ease around 50%* (*random guestimate).
 But clearly, that’s never going to happen and in order to get a good look at the Bridge of Sighs you’re going to need to battle with the tour groups, selfie-stick wielding couples and people who are otherwise simply trying to squeeze by.

 But what bemuses me most about the fracas to get a shot in front of the Bridge of Sighs is that the whole significance of the bridge is the views it gives out over Venice.
 In case you didn’t know, the bridge is so named because prisoners inside the Doge Palace would walk through the interior of the bridge on the way to their execution in St Mark’s Square.
 The bridge and the tiny lattice gaps gave prisoners their very last view out over Venice before they died.
-And that last view is thought to have induced a final sigh at Venice’s beauty, hence the name: Bridge of Sights.
+And that last view is thought to have induced a final sigh at Venice’s beauty, hence the name: Bridge of Sighs.

 So, dear tourists – YOU’RE LOOKING THE WRONG WAY!

 Instead of sticking with the crowds, take a tour of the Doge Palace and the prisons.
-Wander through the Bridge of Sights, take a look out over Venice (ignoring the crowds gawking in), sigh and be grateful you’re not off to be beheaded!
+Wander through the Bridge of Sighs, take a look out over Venice (ignoring the crowds gawking in), sigh and be grateful you’re not off to be beheaded!

 How to do it: A visit to the prisons and a walk inside the Bridge of Sighs is included in the Legendary Venice St. Mark’s Basilica and Doge’s Palace tour (as mentioned above).